francescovallone/serinus/.website/core/middlewares.md

 ```

 ::: warning
-The `use` method must return the next function, otherwise the request will not be handled correctly.
+The `use` method must return the next function, otherwise the request will be stuck indefinitely.
 :::

 ## Using a Middleware